What is DSDS?

 | api | component | Properties, events, slots, and CSS custom properties |

-| events | component, pattern | Events emitted by the component — trigger conditions, payloads, DOM behavior |
+| events | component, pattern | Events emitted by the component — trigger conditions, return shapes, DOM behavior |

 | variants | component, pattern | Named variant axes (e.g. size, color) with discrete values |